TheTekton337/pntkl-rfc/RFCs/0003-tucs-rnra.md

 ## 1. Background

 The shift towards customizable applications reflects a broader trend in software development that prioritizes user experience and personalization.
-TUCS-RNRA builds upon this trend by enabling end-users to extend and customize React and React-Native applications through user-provided code, drawing inspiration from Alan Turing's vision of a universal computing engine.
-This approach not only enhances user engagement but also taps into the collective creativity of the user base to drive innovation within the application ecosystem.
+TUCS-RNRA enables end-users to extend and customize React and React-Native applications through user-provided code.
+It specifically focuses on the customization aspects, leveraging the foundational communication protocols established by CP-RNRA to enhance user engagement and drive innovation within the application ecosystem.

 ## 2. Objectives